This is collection of short clips which will introduce you to the free Get Started With Code teacher guides from the Everyone Can Code curriculum.

-Together, we want to help others early years and primary teachers wrap coding around their existing teaching.
-To show them that there are so many aspects of the curriculum that they already teach which already support computational thinking.
-The Get Started With Code teacher guide brings home this point and our collection of clips points out a handful of activities that do this well.
-Our clips also provide teacher-to-teacher advice on how to best teach with Get Started With Code.
+These video highlights of the Get Started With Code teacher guide are designed to help early years and primary teachers wrap coding around their existing teaching.
+There are many aspects of the curriculum that they already teach which already support computational thinking.
+The Get Started With Code teacher guide brings this point home and our collection of clips points out a handful of activities that do this well.
+The clips also provide teacher advice and photographs of children’s work.

 Tip 1: Allow time to learn the fundamentals of using an iPad.
 This will save time when you start teaching from the Teacher Guide.